KenKPeng/KenKPeng.github.io/_teaching/stat445.md

 ## Lecture Notes
 - [Lecture 1: Course overview & motivation](/files/stat445/Introduction.pdf)

-> These notes are high-level lecture summaries provided for general reference only.
+> These notes are lecture summaries provided for general reference only.
-> Official course materials, assignments, and assessments are available exclusively to enrolled students via Canvas.